Whatsapp Icon

 Location of Tumor

-The location of the tumor significantly influences the risk of gastrointestinal perforation.
+The location of the tumour significantly influences the risk of gastrointestinal perforation.
 Tumors located within or adjacent to the gastrointestinal tract, such as colorectal cancer, are more likely to cause perforation.
-As these tumors grow, they can erode through the wall of the gut, creating a direct path for the contents of the intestine to leak into the abdominal cavity.
+As these tumours grow, they can erode through the wall of the gut, creating a direct path for the contents of the intestine to leak into the abdominal cavity.

 Weakened Immune Systems